 No More Faction Game

 The "Faction Game" (pp. 44-47) is one of the key elements in the original Blades, inevitably forcing the players (a.k.a. "the crew") into a political and/or territorial conflict with other in-game factions over the limited resources of Duskwall.
-Set in the vastness of space, SaV avoids this claustrophobic setup – consequently, its crews would much rather freelance for established factions, than be politically active themselves.
-This is expressed in a number of mechanical modifications, the combined effect of which shifts the core fantasy away from powers struggles to freewheeling adventures:
+Set in the vastness of space, SaV avoids this claustrophobic setup – consequently, its crews would much rather freelance for established factions than be politically active themselves.
+This is expressed in a number of mechanical modifications, the combined effect of which shifts the core fantasy away from powers struggles and towards freewheeling adventures:

 - COIN and REP are rolled into a single resource, CRED, streamlining the downtime actions and crew upgrades.
-Since REP in Blades represents the crew's influence in the criminal underworld of Duskwall, it follows that the most scores in SaV are about immediate material gains than political clout, with little (mechanical) incentive to punch above the crew's own league.
+Since REP in Blades represents the crew's influence in the criminal underworld of Duskwall, it follows that the most scores in SaV are more about immediate material gains than about political clout, with little (mechanical) incentive to punch above the crew's own league.

 - Crew types have been reduced in number to just three, all of which are mainly geared toward freelance work (see New Crew Types).
 In particular, politics-oriented crews like Hawkers and Cults have been eliminated without replacement.